juliannetzer/2025_Unity_Worldbuilding/6_AICoding.md

 Keep a list of prompts that worked well for you.
 This helps you quickly reuse effective questions without starting from scratch.

+Keep a list of prompts that worked well for you.
+This helps you quickly reuse effective questions without starting from scratch.

+### Use console to debug

+If a script has a syntax error you can see it in the console ("Window" -> "General" -> "Console").
+Copy and paste this code in your LLM and ask for a new version.

 # <a name="examples"></a> Examples

 In the following you can find a few example with instruction how to use them.
 You can just use these in your projects or modify them with the LLMs for your needs.